tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 employed based around the number of ops matched and replaced.

-The above rule did not capture the matching operands/attributes, but in general `match` function may populate and return a `PatternState` (or class derived from one) to pass information extracted during matching to the rewrite.
+The above rule did not capture the matching operands/attributes, but in general the `match` function in a multi-step rewrite may populate and return a `PatternState` (or class derived from one) to pass information extracted during matching to the rewrite.
+A single-step rewrite with the `matchAndRewrite` function has the benefit of being able to directly use any values created when matching; removing the need for `PatternState`.

 ## Testing